waleed2000x/DashboardMUI/README.md

 # Metronix Dashboard

-- Just a figma design
+- Just a figma design implemented in react code